 Gold Dome Update: Week One

-Lt.
-Governor Casey Cagle and the Senate Committee on Assignments announced new chairman committee roles earlier this week, and I am excited to share that I have been named the new Chairman of the Public Safety Committee.
-It is a great honor to serve in this capacity, and I would like to thank the Lt.
-Governor Cagle and the Assignments Committee for this opportunity.
-Ensuring the continued safety for citizens of my district and across the state will be a top priority for this committee.
-I will also serve as Vice Chairman on the Finance Committee and the Regulated Industries and Utilities Committee, as well as retaining membership on the Appropriations and MARTOC committees and as ex-officio of the Veterans, Military and Homeland Security and Rules committees.
+I am proud that I was appointed to serve as Chairman of the Public Safety Committee for the second time.
+It is a great honor to serve in this capacity, and I would like to thank Lt.
+Governor Duncan and our Senate leadership for this opportunity.
+Ensuring the continued safety for citizens of district 56 and across the state will be a top priority for this committee and a focal point of legislation I will sponsor this upcoming session.

-When considering any legislation, I will always put your best interests at the forefront of my decision making.
+As always, when considering any legislation, I will put your best interests at the forefront of my decision making.
 I will continue to work with my Senate colleagues to build a better life for all Georgians.
-I am honored to represent you under the Gold Dome and I look forward to keeping you updated as we continue through the 2018 Legislative Session.
+I am honored to represent you under the Gold Dome and I look forward to keeping you updated as we continue through the 2019 Legislative Session.